7.1 Complaints about Child Protection Conferences

 7. Stage 2 - The Complaints Panel

 The Conference Chair's line manager in liaison with the Head of Safeguarding Children Unit will make arrangements for the meeting of the Complaints Panel.
 The role of the Panel Chair will normally be fulfilled by one of the members of the Complaints Panel.
-The Panel membership should include at least two senior representatives of Safeguarding Children Board member agencies who should have had no previous or present direct line management responsibility for the case in question.
+The Panel membership should include at least two senior representatives of Safeguarding Children Partnership member agencies who should have had no previous or present direct line management responsibility for the case in question.

 The Conference Chair's line manager will liaise with the person making the complaint throughout the process.